 At age 58, Larry, who had worked at a government agency for 23 years, learned he had prostate cancer.
 Financial security was not of great concern, since he and his wife had both worked for many years.

 After much debate about treatment choices, he decided to undergo surgery.

 Then came an issue he had not anticipated: the lack of structure in his day.
 His doctor advised that he take six weeks off from work to recover.
 “This was the first time I had that much unstructured time,” he says

 He found himself antsy at the start of his day.

 How he coped: Thinking about his long-held wish to be more creative through photography, he picked up his camera and walked around the city.
 As his energy allowed, he photographed whatever looked interesting.

 “I created a new structure,” he says.

 This inspired a change of plans.
-Prior to his diagnosis, he had planned to retire in a few years, however, his reignited love of photography made him more eager to stay active and engaged.
+Prior to his diagnosis, Larry was on track to retire in a few years; however, his newly reignited love of photography made him more eager to stay active and engaged.
 He thinks that before long he’ll be snapping pictures part-time — or maybe even full-time.